tomthomasvempala/online_event/README.md

 Run both the front end and back end project files simultaneously.
 We are not using any database services or hosting services.
-The data will be alove as long as the backend is running.
+The data will be alive as long as the backend is running.
 <br><br>
 To run frontend<br>
 ```